Skip to content

 Financial stress affects your sleep, relationships, and health.
 Here is how money anxiety works, why avoidance makes it worse, and practical strategies to break the cycle.

 Financial stress is not just unpleasant.
 It is harmful.
-Research published in Social Science & Medicine shows that financial stress is linked to depression, anxiety, insomnia, relationship conflict, and even physical health conditions like hypertension and weakened immune function.
+Research published in Social Science & Medicine shows that financial stress is linked to depression, anxiety, insomnia, relationship conflict, and physical health conditions like hypertension and weakened immune function.

 The cruelest part: financial anxiety often leads to financial avoidance (not checking balances, ignoring bills, avoiding conversations), which makes the financial situation worse, which increases anxiety.
 It is a cycle, and breaking it requires understanding how it works.